smaashthemac/server-creation/README.md

-# server-creation
+# Server Creation

 Practice building temporary server connections.

-For the Coding Bootcamp at UT Austin.
+A practice assignment for the Coding Bootcamp at UT Austin.